paymill/paymill-example-ios-parse-honeystore/README.md

 });
 ```

 In your database we have 4 hardcoded products, to show them in our store we make a request to PARSE.
-When the user login we make following call in *PMLStoreController*
+When the user login we make following call in *PMLStoreController*.
+By this code we pull all Products from database and save them as PMLProduct in memory

 ```objectivec
 - (void)getProductsWithComplte:(ControllerCompleteBlock)complete{